December 13th, 2022 | Harris Bornstein, VP of Strategic Alliances and Channel Partnerships, Sterling

 2. Can this integration meet our global background screening needs?

-Questions around a Consumer Reporting Agency’s (CRA) ability to conduct background checks on candidates outside the US have never been more prevalent, and we see international recruiting as a rapidly-accelerating trend.
+Questions around a Consumer Reporting Agency’s (CRA) ability to conduct criminal background checks on candidates outside the US have never been more prevalent, and we see international recruiting as a rapidly-accelerating trend.
 Whether you’re hiring someone based in the US who has worked or studied abroad, or you’re hiring someone based in another country, the practice of screening these candidates for criminal history, identity, and credential verifications is becoming more the norm than the exception.
 Ask about this global capability even if you don’t think it’s necessary right now, because it likely will be soon.
 Additionally, be sure that both the platforms you’re integrating can transmit the required information for international background checks in a streamlined and compliant manner.

 3. Is there a product offering built into the integration that will allow my company to validate a candidate’s identity as part of the hiring process?